Did you know that the CBD product market is projected to reach $20 billion in sales by 2024? Twenty BILLION!

 2. Set Up Shipping Groups

 Creating shipping groups will allow you to apply specific rules to certain groups of products.
-For example, if you sell a number of products that cannot ship via air travel, then you can flag those products to prevent that particular carrier option from showing up in the customer’s checkout.
+For example, if you sell several products that cannot ship via air travel, you can flag those products to prevent that carrier option from showing up in the customer’s checkout.

 3. Utilize Dimensional Packing

-Dimensional Packing can take into consideration aspects like padding and tolerance within the boxes.
-For example, if your products need to be stored in fragile packaging, then this tool can take into consideration the exact padding needs for that shipment.
+Dimensional Packing can consider aspects like padding and tolerance within the boxes.
+For example, if your products need to be stored in fragile packaging, then this tool can consider the exact padding required for that shipment.
 This helps to get a more precise shipping quote at checkout so that you (the merchant) are not stuck with additional charges.

-As they were growing their business and creating new products with more complex regulations, they knew they needed a shipping partner to help strategize and streamline their operation.
+As they grew their business and created new products with more complex regulations, they knew they needed a shipping partner to help strategize and streamline their operation.

-With ShipperHQ, they were able to quickly and confidently set up shipping rules and groups to exclude specific states from the shipment of restricted products — all while saving their development team over 10 hours in coding time!
+With ShipperHQ, they could quickly and confidently set up shipping rules and groups to exclude specific states from the shipment of restricted products — all while saving their development team over 10 hours in coding time!
 Check out more of their story and how ShipperHQ’s features helped keep their product launch on track and compliant over here! (coming soon)